-“I wanted to develop my writing skills and, as with all of my education, I was committed to doing my best," Smith says.
+Embracing the challenge and excitement of writing both fiction and non-fiction, Smith has also written several articles for consumer magazines and finds them an effective vehicle through which she pursues her writing passion and incorporates her knowledge of medicine.
 “In my medical practice, I emphasized health maintenance and disease prevention.
-But I was frustrated that I wasn't reaching a larger segment of my patient population.
-I found that I could promote these concepts to a larger number of people through my writing.”
+But I was frustrated I wasn't reaching a larger segment of my patient population," she says.
+"I found I could promote these concepts to a larger number of people through writing.”

-A member of The Authors Guild, The National League of American Pen Women, Inc. and the Central Coast Writers (CCW) Branch of the California Writers Club (www.centralcoastwriters.org), Dr. Smith regularly contributes to The Monterey County Herald's magazine publications and writes a monthly column for CCW's newsletter, Scribbles.
-As a staff writer and avid golfer, she also writes advice columns for gottagogolfmag.com.
-Smith is working on the final revision of Hide and Seek.
+A member of The Authors Guild, San Diego Writers Ink, The National League of American Pen Women, Inc., and the Central Coast Writers (CCW) Branch of the California Writers Club (www.centralcoastwriters.org), Dr. Smith has contributed articles to The Monterey County Herald's magazine publications and writes a monthly column for CCW's newsletter, Scribbles.
+As a staff writer and avid golfer, she has also contributed advice columns to gottagogolfmag.com.